RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 ### 5005 - Solax Zappi Octopus Control - Notifier
 * Sends notifications based on Events created in automations.
 * Can be turned off by using input_bool.solax_zappi_octopus_control_notifications.
-### 6001 - Octopus - Free Electric Automation
-* Use the UI to set the day and times of the free electric.
-* Use the UI to set the target battery SoC.
-* Use the UI to set when the battery should discharge (usually early in morning just in case it's sunny later).
-* UI can be used to use the target battery SoC as the "charge to SoC" if you don't wish to export battery.
-* The automation will set the Zappi to FAST during free electric period.
-### 6002 - Octopus - Saving Sessions Automation
-* Template Sensor is required for this to work - sensor.octopus_is_there_a_saving_session_today.
-* Automatically joins a session.
-* Allows for joining manually.
-* Allows for setting a target battery discharge SoC.
-* Allows for setting Prep charge to SoC
-* Allows for setting of Prep time
-* Checks if prep SoC is reached and stops charging
-* Prepares the by charging the battery at peak rate or tries to get an Octopus dispatch if Zappi is connected and charges the battery.
-* During saving session the zappi is stopped and battery is discharged.
-* After saving session a dispatch is requested if Zappi is connected.

 ## Initial User Requirements
 <ol>